vishal1533/Multi-threaded-Event-reservation-system/README.md

 # Multi-threaded-Event-reservation-system

-This assigments covers multiple OS concepts like semaphores, mutex, threads etc. across the three questions.
+We have covered multiple OS concepts like semaphores, mutex, threads etc. in this question.
 The assignment pdf is present in the folder for reference.

 ## Installation and Running